vijayraavi/elasticsearch/API-Implementation.md

 	);
 	```

 	Routes can be generic, comprising literals such as _api_ and variables such as _{controller}_ and _{id}_.
 Convention-based routing allows some elements of the route to be optional.
-The Web API framework determines which method to invoke in the controller by matching the HTTP verb in the request to the initial part of the method name, and then by matching any optional parameters.
-For example, if a controller named orders contains the methods _GetAllOrders()_ or _GetOrderByInt(int id)_ then the GET request _http://www.adventure-works.com/api/orders/_ will be directed to the method _GetAlllOrders()_ and the GET request _http://www.adventure-works.com/api/orders/99_ will be routed to the method _GetOrderByInt(int id)_.
+The Web API framework determines which method to invoke in the controller by matching the HTTP method in the request to the initial part of the method name in the API, and then by matching any optional parameters.
+For example, if a controller named _orders_ contains the methods _GetAllOrders()_ or _GetOrderByInt(int id)_ then the GET request _http://www.adventure-works.com/api/orders/_ will be directed to the method _GetAlllOrders()_ and the GET request _http://www.adventure-works.com/api/orders/99_ will be routed to the method _GetOrderByInt(int id)_.
 If there is no matching method available that begins with the prefix Get in the controller, the Web API framework replies with an HTTP 405 (Method Not Allowed) message.
 Additionally, name of the parameter (id) specified in the routing table must be the same as the name of the parameter for the _GetOrderById_ method, otherwise the Web API framework will reply with an HTTP 404 (Not Found) response.

 	The same rules apply to POST, PUT, and DELETE HTTP requests; a PUT request that updates the details of order 101 would be directed to the URI _http://www.adventure-works.com/api/orders/101_, the body of the message will contain the new details of the order, and this information will be passed as a parameter to a method in the orders controller with a name that starts with the prefix _Put_, such as _PutOrder_.